Spangdahlem Air Base: European posture review

 On 8 January 2015 the US Secretary of Defense announced the results of the European Infrastructure Consolidation (EIC) review, which was to realign several missions in US Air Forces in Europe and Air Forces Africa.
 Under the EIC, changes would be made to the mission at Spangdahlem, including the relocation of the 606th Air Control Squadron to Aviano Air Base, Italy, in order to free up space and infrastructure for the future relocation of the 352nd Special Operations Group from RAF Mildenhall, UK.

 The US European Command Force Posture review was announced on 29 July 2020, which indicated the US military would be reducing its presence at Spangdahlem.
-The 480th Fighter Squadron and its F-16 Fighting Falcons and other elements of the 52nd Fighter Wing were planned to relocate to Italy, whilst units based at RAF Mildenhall, which had been scheduled to relocate to Spangdahlem, would no longer move.
+The 480th Fighter Squadron and its F-16 Fighting Falcons and other elements of the 52nd Fighter Wing were planned to relocate to Italy, while units based at RAF Mildenhall, which had been scheduled to relocate to Spangdahlem, would no longer move.
 Following the announcement, officials at the 52nd Fighter Wing said that Spangdahlem would remain open to carry out other missions carried out by the wing, separate from F-16 operations.
 However, in February 2021, the plans were put on hold as the Biden administration reviewed the previous administration's proposals.
 It was confirmed in December 2021 as part of the Department of Defense's Global Posture Review that the planned move of F-16s had been cancelled.

 2022 Russian invasion of Ukraine

-In the wake of the 2022 Russian invasion of Ukraine, twelve F-35A Lightning II fighter of the 34th Fighter Squadron, based at Hill Air Force Base in Utah deployed to Spangdahlem in February 2022.
+In the wake of the 2022 Russian invasion of Ukraine, twelve F-35A Lightning II fighters of the 34th Fighter Squadron, based at Hill Air Force Base in Utah, deployed to Spangdahlem in February 2022.
 In March 2022, they were joined by four KC-135 Stratotankers of the 92nd Air Refueling Wing, based at Fairchild Air Force Base, as well as six EA-18G Growler electronic warfare aircraft of the US Navy's Electronic Attack Squadron 134 (VAQ-134), based at Naval Air Station Whidbey Island.

+On the airfield, it is a part of the major maneuver from June 12 to June 23, 2023, held under the leadership of the German Air Force Air Defender 23.
+It is the greatest exercise of air forces since the creation of NATO.